SPLASH 2022

 SLE

-L. Thomas van Binsbergen University of Amsterdam, Damian Frölich University of Amsterdam, Mauricio Verano Merino Vrije Universiteit Amsterdam, Joey Lai University of Amsterdam, Pierre Jeanjean Inria; University of Rennes; CNRS; IRISA, Tijs van der Storm CWI; University of Groningen, Benoit Combemale University of Rennes; Inria; CNRS; IRISA, Olivier Barais University of Rennes; Inria; CNRS; IRISA
+L. Thomas van Binsbergen University of Amsterdam, D Frölich University of Amsterdam, Mauricio Verano Merino Vrije Universiteit Amsterdam, Joey Lai University of Amsterdam, Pierre Jeanjean Inria; University of Rennes; CNRS; IRISA, Tijs van der Storm CWI; University of Groningen, Benoit Combemale University of Rennes; Inria; CNRS; IRISA, Olivier Barais University of Rennes; Inria; CNRS; IRISA

 DOI Pre-print